 How to Enjoy a Weekend of Las Vegas’ Secret Hiking Scene

 When people think of Las Vegas, the neon-soaked Strip and jingling of slot machines come to mind.
 But step just outside the city and there’s a trove of natural gems to be discovered.
-When you schedule your appointment to see a Road Chief at our Silver State Showroom consider adding to your visit one of our favorite natural stops you’ll find nearby.

 You can also do all these trips with your Road Chief as well.
 Do you feel ready for an adventure?
 Head an hour east to the Red Rock Canyon Scenic Drive.
 The 13-mile drive includes a smattering of hike-able trails and (depending on the time of year) an abundance of wildflowers.
 Be sure to take it slow, because the road is one way—if you miss something, you won’t be able to turn around.